vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 Supplying liquidity to a market keeps open orders resting on the order book, to keep a relatively balanced set of orders available.
 Those orders are not defined by actual numerical prices or sizes, but by liquidity shapes, which are dependent on a reference price level the provider chooses and the liquidity commitment amount.
 The order price follows the reference price level as the market moves.

 ### Liquidity fees
 Participants who provide liquidity earn from liquidity fees, which are paid by the *price takers* on each trade.
 Liquidity fees are defined based on the commitments and proposed fee levels chosen by the providers, not by the protocol.
-Once the fee factor for the market is set, all those with a liquidity commitment earn that fee, regardless of whether the fee factor submitted is higher or lower.

-To qualify to receive a portion of the liquidity fees, the liquidity provider must commit an amount of the market's settlement asset.
+To qualify to receive a portion of the liquidity fees, the liquidity provider must commit an amount of the market's settlement asset, and propose a fee level.
+Once the fee for the market is set, all liquidity orders charge that fee.

 The party placing the orders must have enough available collateral to meet the size of their chosen commitment amount, and cover the margin required to support the orders generated from that commitment.
 Once the order is committed, the commitment amount is stored in a bond account.